 The Bible - from BibleGateway, a member of HarperCollins Christian publishing

 On this course guide, under Cite you will find information on how to cite your sources using the Chicago Manual of Style.
 The 17th edition of the style guide has new information about citing eBooks and eJournals found in a library database.
+Make you are using the Notes-Bibliography format.

 For online books (eBook) found in a library database include the standard citation information for a book and a DOI or the name of the database at the end of your citation.